 Facetime, Skype, Zoom—whatever platform you choose, take the time to video call a friend.
 While this may seem like an obvious choice since we’ve been doing it for a while, there are ways to spice it up!
 Call a friend you don’t talk to often.
 Call two different friends to introduce them.
 Make a call to watch a movie or do spa treatments together with before and after pictures!
 Play a virtual board game or a video game.
-You can cook, do charades, play GamePigeon, get a Houseparty group going, paint, work out, or even do crossword puzzles together.
+You can cook, do charades, play GamePigeon, paint, work out, or even do crossword puzzles together.
 With the variety of virtual options, the fun never has to end!

 Attend a virtual event

 Because of the pandemic, many events became virtual, with video platforms used as solutions to problems people faced during lockdown.
 Find these valuable virtual events to fill your time!
 You could join or even start a virtual book club, take online education courses, or participate in support groups, exercise clubs, art courses, cooking classes, and more.
 Reach out to some friends and you could join a virtual event together.

 The pandemic has been difficult for many different groups of people.
 Find a friend and a venue where you can make a positive, lasting impact on your community, even online.
 Volunteering will give you a better sense of purpose and direction in this confusing time.
 The bonds you create with a friend and others while making a difference together will be priceless.
 You don’t have to show up in person to volunteer with the United Nations, Smithsonian, Zooniverse, Be My Eyes, Create the Good, Career Village, Empower Work, and more.
 Find a platform that you and your friends are inspired by and sign up!